Vic alleged bath killer to face hearing

 After her death, Davsanoglu allegedly put Ms Karakoc's body in the boot of his Ford Falcon and drove toward Mildura, where he planned to dump her body.

-However, it is claimed he instead returned to Melbourne and placed Ms Karakoc's body, wrapped in a blanket, in an empty garage at a home in the suburb of Lalor.
+However, police claim he instead returned to Melbourne and placed Ms Karakoc's body, wrapped in a blanket, in an empty garage at a home in the suburb of Lalor.

-According to court documents, Davsanoglu wanted to hand himself in after police issued a missing persons alert for the pair a few days later.

 Davsanoglu is expected to face the Melbourne Magistrates Court on Tuesday for a hearing to determine if he will stand trial.